darioab2003/dat250/assigment6/experiment1.md

 After successfully installing Docker, I was able to run RabbitMQ using the following command:
+This command started the RabbitMQ server with the management plugin enabled, and it executed correctly, as shown in the attached image.

 ```bash
 sudo docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:4.0-management

 This command started the RabbitMQ server with the management plugin enabled, and it executed correctly, as shown in the attached image.